Car vs Truck Accidents: 7 Differences You Need to Know

 In general, truck drivers need more time to come to a complete stop.
 It also takes semis longer to speed up than a car.
 They need more space and special handling to maneuver.

 Drivers have to use different angles when backing up and have different blind spots.
-In an accident, the collision itself is different, beyond damages and injuries.
+In an accident, the collision itself is different, beyond the damages and injuries.
 Equipment failure is more significant in an accident involving a semi.

 While equipment failure won’t get the driver off the hook, it could lessen their liability, which decreases your compensation.
 They’re still responsible for making sure their truck is well-maintained and without equipment issues.